bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project2-slr.md

 ### The flooded grid

-You'll want to create the flooded grid to be the same as the elevation grid, which can be easily done using the _grid_init_from()_ function provided in _grid.c_:
+You will want to create the flooded grid to be the same as the elevation grid, which can be easily done using the _grid_init_from()_ function provided in _grid.c_:

 ```
  //create the flooded grid